 The physician assistant program recommends that all applicants participate in patient contact health care experiences.
 This may be obtained through employment, volunteering, and/or shadowing.
-Candidates given preference based upon the total number of hours and the type of health care experience.
-Quality and quantity will be used as admission criteria.
+Candidates are given preference based upon the total number of hours and the type of health care experience.
+Quality and quantity of hours will be used as admission criteria.

 All health care experience hours claimed may be subject to a random audit by the program to verify accuracy.